An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Methodology

 \subsection{Feature Attribution via SHAP Analysis}

-SHAP (SHapley Additive exPlanations) values were computed for the trained Random Forest model~\cite{bib10} to identify the metabolic reactions most critically governing biomass yield.
-SHAP values decompose individual predictions into additive contributions from each feature, providing both global importance rankings and local, sample-specific explanations grounded in cooperative game theory~\cite{bib8,bib10}.
-The twenty highest-ranked reactions by mean absolute SHAP value were selected for downstream interpretation and \textit{in silico} perturbation.
-Results were visualised using beeswarm plots and cluster-stratified heatmaps.
+SHAP values were computed for the trained Random Forest model \citep{lundberg2017} using the exact TreeExplainer.
+SHAP values decompose individual predictions into additive contributions from each feature.
+The twenty highest-ranked reactions by mean absolute SHAP value were extracted, ranked, and explicitly reported as reaction IDs to ensure full traceability of all claims.
+Results were visualized using beeswarm plots and cluster-stratified heatmaps.